* Images shown are of mature plants

-If a partition or screen is your objective, then Wax Myrtle performs flawlessly.
+If a partition or screen is your objective, then the Wax Myrtle performs flawlessly.
 Its dense foliage and quick-growing nature lends itself to being an excellent choice for shrubs.
-Planted in multiples and shaped, they grow together to form a privacy hedge.
 Plant them in a row to define your property line, or to accent your front patio.
-If you have a back patio, or pool, they'll add a subtle touch of greenery around the areas to make the space feel comfortably luxurious.

-The Wax Myrtle is a fast grower - as much as 5 feet per year.
-It will reach mature heights upwards of 20 feet with an equivalent spread.
-If you're looking for a beautiful and functional shade tree, this tree certainly fits the bill.
-With proper training, the Wax Myrtle also serves well as an accent tree.
-This plant's foliage and berries are pleasingly fragrant, making it a great addition to your outdoor living space.
+And the Wax Myrtle's foliage and berries are pleasingly fragrant, making it a great addition to your outdoor living space.
 The fruit matures in the fall and remains throughout winter, attracting a multitude of birds.
-Myrtle is 'green' in more ways than one, as it returns nitrogen to the soil and organically repels insects.
+Plus, Myrtle is 'green' in more ways than one, as it returns nitrogen to the soil and organically repels insects.

-The Wax Myrtle is a fabulous evergreen with a long list of positive attributes to its credit.
-The easy to grow plant is deer resistant, heat and drought tolerant.
-Known for its adaptable nature, the Wax Myrtle will put up with moist or dry soil and even grows well in infertile soils, but you'll get a truly crowning specimen with a bit of proper watering and fertilizer.
-Wax Myrtles grow in either full sun or partial shade and enjoy quite a long lifespan.
+For starters, the easy-to-grow Wax Myrtle is deer resistant, heat and drought tolerant.
+Known for its adaptable nature, the Wax Myrtle will put up with moist or dry soil and even grows well in infertile soils.
 These plants are so trouble-free they practically take care of themselves.

-Our Wax Myrtles are grown with expert, loving care and are healthy and ready for quick shipment the next business day.
-Don't miss out on a great buy for a truly easy to grow specimen.
+Our Wax Myrtles are grown with expert, loving care and are healthy and ready for quick shipment.
+Get your own Wax Myrtle today!

 Planting & Care

-Selecting a location: Wax Myrtles prefer well draining, slightly acidic soils, but will adapt to just about any soil type.
+1. Planting: Wax Myrtles prefer well draining, slightly acidic soils, but will adapt to just about any soil type.
 If you’re located near a beach, this makes for a great tree as it is tolerant to sea spray.
-Select a location where where it will receive full to partial sunlight and where the roots will not be disturbed.
+Select a location where where it will receive full to partial sunlight (4 to 8 hours of sunlight per day) and where the roots will not be disturbed.

-Watering: Wax Myrtles do best when watered around the drip line every 10-14 days.
-Avoid over watering your tree which will cause the leaves to wilt, turn brown and can even lead to root rot.
-As a rule of thumb, if the soil is moist 2-3 inches down, avoid watering your tree until it’s dry.
+2. Watering: Wax Myrtles do best when watered around the drip line every 10 to 14 days.
+As a rule of thumb, if the soil is moist 2 to 3 inches down, avoid watering your tree until it’s dry.

-Fertilization: Wax Myrtles generally do not require very much fertilizing.
-If you do fertilize, avoid anything with an excessive amount of nitrogen as this will encourage lots of new growth but will require a more regular pruning regiment.
+3. Fertilizing: Wax Myrtles generally do not require very much fertilizing.
+If you do fertilize, avoid anything with an excessive amount of nitrogen.

-Pruning: When growing your Wax Myrtle as a hedge, minimal pruning is required to maintain a desired shape.
+4. Pruning: When growing your Wax Myrtle as a hedge, minimal pruning is required to maintain a desired shape.
 Be sure to do any pruning in early spring before new growth starts.
-When the shrub is young, it can be trained into a tree-form by choosing the largest and strongest stem (or stems if you’d prefer a multi-trunk tree) and prune all other stems to ground level.
-Additional pruning will be needed each year to remove any lateral branches that grow off of any of the main stems that are within 4 feet of the ground.
-Also be sure to remove any suckers that grow out of the base of the tree as soon as they appear.
-Suckers can deprive the “alpha” portion of the tree of the necessary nutrients it needs to thrive.
+When the shrub is young, it can be trained into a tree form by choosing the largest and strongest stem (or stems if you’d prefer a multi-trunk tree) and pruning all other stems to ground level.

 |Amount of Order||Shipping Charge|